-We also obtained an understanding of the legal and regulatory frameworks that the company operates in, focusing on provisions of those laws and regulations that had a direct effect on the determination of material amounts and disclosures in the financial statements.
-The key laws and regulations we considered in this context included the UK Companies Act, pensions legislation and tax legislation.
+We obtained an understanding of the legal and regulatory framework that the company operates in, and identified the key laws and regulations that had a direct effect on the determination of material amounts and disclosures in the financial statements.
+These included the UK Companies Act, pensions legislation and tax legislation.